Benefits of Agricultural Solar Systems

 Tax Credits and Savings

-Qualifying farms can apply for several incentive programs to lower the expense of installing a system, including the USDA REAP grant that covers up to 25 percent of solar project costs.
-Farms can also take tax deductions to cover about 20 percent of these costs.
+Qualifying farms can apply for several incentive programs to lower the expense of installing a system, including the USDA REAP grant that covers:

 Applicants may also qualify for additional tax credits, discounts, reimbursements, grants, rebates or special financing.
 Seal Solar has an in-house team of grant writers to help with applications and financial aid.